liltrendi/ai-text-generator-challenge/README.md

 2. Under `Registration`, make sure it says `open`, rather than `invite only`.
 This allows anyone to sign up.
 3. Under `Confirmation template`, click "Configure" and set "Autoconfirm" to `Yes`.
 This helps to avoid the confirmation process which would otherwise break the user journey for this challenge.

+Side note, on the Netlify Dashboard, please set an environment variable called `NPM_FLAGS` with the value of `--legacy-peer-deps`, which basically prevents your Next build from crashing due to unresolved dependencies required by other libraries within the app.

 That should be it!

 <!-- License -->